Covid-19 coronavirus: Six-month mortgage holiday will increase loans, but people will keep their homes, Robertson says

-People who take a six-month mortgage holiday will add principal and interest to their mortgage, which could signiticantly jump up their loan.
+People who take a six-month mortgage holiday will see the principal payments temporarily stopped and have the interest added to their mortgage, which could significantly jump up their loan.

 Finance Minister Grant Robertson told Newstalk ZB's Mike Hosking this morning that at this stage the Government did not know how many people would take up the offer, which is open to people whose incomes have been affected by the COVID-19 coronavirus.